-4.4.2.1.3 Scrubbers
+4.4.2.1.3 SCRUBBERS

 A scrubber is a pollution control device that uses a liquid to remove contaminants from air.
 Losses were based on an emission factor (per hour) times the actual number of hours these sources operated.
-The emission factors were derived from stack emission tests that were conducted in accordance with EPA methods.
+The emission factors were derived from stack emission tests that were conducted in accordance with Environmental Protection Agency methods.

-4.4.2.1.4 Building Vents
+4.4.2.1.4 BUILDING VENTS

 Building ventilation emissions were calculated based on data from continuous air monitors in each plant near processes that were thought to produce radionuclide emissions.
 The yearly emissions for each plant were estimated from the average annual concentrations from the plant continuous air monitors, the estimated hours each fan operated, and a 0.1 dilution factor.
-Because the emissions were measured only in the areas of highest suspected concentrations, the actual average uranium concentration in air in the plants is significantly lower than the calculated average of the continuous air monitor results.
+Because the emissions were measured only in the areas of highest suspected concentrations, the actual average uranium concentration in the air in the plants would have been significantly lower than the calculated average of the continuous air monitor results.

-4.4.2.1.5 Fugitive Emissions
+4.4.2.1.5 FUGITIVE EMISSIONS

-These estimates were based upon the average number of samples that were processed per year in each hood, the probable loss per sample, and the estimated uranium concentration of the sample.
+Estimates of fugitive uranium were based on the average number of samples that were processed per year in each hood, the probable loss per sample, and the estimated uranium concentration of the sample.